dfelinto/blender-manual/manual/editors/3dview/navigate/regions.rst

    :Shortcut:  Mark: :kbd:`Ctrl-B`
                Clear: :kbd:`Ctrl-Alt-B`

-When using :ref:`rendered shading <view3d-viewport-shading>` mode,
-it can be quite slow to render the entire 3D Viewport.
-To fix this, you can define a subregion to render just a portion of the viewport instead of the entire viewport.
+When using the :ref:`Rendered shading mode <view3d-viewport-shading>`, it can be quite slow to render the entire 3D Viewport.
+To fix this, you can define a subregion to render just a portion.
 This can be very useful for reducing render times for quick previews on an area of interest.

+Apart from clearing the render region, you can also temporarily disable it in the :ref:`Sidebar <3dview-sidebar-render-region>` if you're not in :doc:`Camera View </editors/3dview/navigate/camera_view>`, or in the Output tab of the :ref:`Properties <bpy.types.RenderSettings.use_border>` editor if you are.

 .. list-table:: Render region and associated render.
    :widths: 65 35